NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 ## Update (and move) the layout file.

 `children()` now is no longer a function that has to be called, so remove those parentheses!
 Use `children` instead.
 The official docs also recommend moving the file into the components directory.
-My components directory was already had a folder for every component, so I moved the existing file at `src/layouts/index.js` into it's own folder too.
+My components directory already had a folder for every component, so I moved the existing file at `src/layouts/index.js` into it's own folder too.
 It now lives at `src/components/Layout/Layout.js` along with the accompanying `.css` file it had.
 Don't forget to update all places you import these files!
 The imports you use in the `Layout.js` file also have a high chace of needing edits.
-I could now delete the layouts folder (since it was empty).
+I could now delete the old layouts folder (since it is empty).

 ```diff
 - import theme from "../utils/theme";